Service · M365 InstantOn

 Human services, 50 to 150 staff

 Inherited a tenant with MFA on roughly 60 percent of accounts, Conditional Access partially configured, and no Microsoft Intune.
-Launch completed in 11 days.
-Secure Score moved into the high seventies over the first 30 days; Conditional Access coverage settled above 95 percent of sign-ins; device compliance reached 92 percent by Day 30.
+We deployed the baseline; the team enabled it group by group on their own schedule.
+Secure Score moved into the high seventies over the first 30 days of enablement; Conditional Access coverage settled above 95 percent of sign-ins; device compliance reached 92 percent.
 The Operations Director reported recovering 4 to 6 hours a week within the first month.

 “We had been quoted this work three times by three different MSPs.
 Every quote came back over $40,000, with a six-month timeline and a managed-services tail we couldn’t escape.
 This was the opposite of all of that.”